AstraZeneca Covid vaccine wins approval from EU regulator

 Pharmacist Aftab Reham prepares a dose of the Oxford AstraZeneca coronavirus vaccination during a clinic held at the Ikhlas Islamic Education Centre in Derby, England.
 Photograph: Joe Giddens/PA

-It means doses can now be rolled out in Ireland as soon as deliveries are made available by the British-Swedish pharmaceutical.
+It means doses can now be rolled out in Ireland as soon as deliveries are made available by the British-Swedish pharmaceutical company.

 The decision is a boost for vaccine programmes, after Germany’s public health agency recommended the vaccine for use only in those aged 18-64, citing a lack of data from AstraZeneca’s trials among those aged 65 and over.